solodev/cloud-documentation/src/Marketplace/Catalogs/Items/index.md

 # Catalog Items

 Solodev Marketplace is powered by Catalogs, which are custom-curated libraries of apps and services.
 Catalogs are essential to Marketplace, as they enable a user or organization to share access to their apps and services with other users – or sell their catalog items.
-Users can add items to their Catalog as one-time purchases or subscription-based plans, which are paid for directly through the Solodev Cloud.
+Add items to your Catalog as one-time purchases or subscription-based plans, which are paid for directly through the Solodev Cloud.

 ## Adding catalog items